victorchoTF/sorting_algorithms_visualiser/README.md

 A Python package that holds all the sorting algorithms. <br>
 Each file contains one algorithm and its time complexity written as a comment next to the function itself.

+### handlers
+A Python package that encapsulates all the logic from the main.py file

 ## Used technologies
 <ul>
   <li>